 HERE’S THE ELEVATOR PITCH:

 I’m a former-attorney-turned-maker who moved to California from New Jersey in March of 2019.
 I have been making original and replica props under the aegis of Fused Creations since early 2014.
 My passion for this kind of creative work grew to eclipse my interest in practicing law, so I retired my license in 2019 and moved west to pursue a career in LA’s creative industry.

 I’m very familiar with 3D printing and modeling, I’m handy with electronics.
 I know my way around molding and casting projects.
 I’m decent at graphics design and video editing work, I know enough web design to put this bullshit together, and boy do I have a head for wigs.
 If that’s not enough to sell you on me, I’d invite you to browse some of my other information and a sampling of a few of the projects I’ve worked on below.

-This project was worked on during my time as part of the fabulous team at Thingergy, Inc.
+This project was for E3 2019, and I worked on it during my time as part of the fabulous team at Thingergy, Inc.

 The majority of my effort was focused on the male character - Troy - and his robotic arm and sword.
 Using the lower-poly assets provided by the game developer, I remodeled the arm as a high-poly asset that could then be sliced up and printed in multiple large sections by our available 3D printers.
 Special consideration was given to ensure that the arm could be assembled around the aluminum armature we had designed, and channels were carved out of the model for routing wires and lights.

 The blade of Troy's sword was initially milled as a negative in EPS, and fiberclass copies were pulled from those negatives.
 Again, I took low-poly assets and remodeled them in significantly greater detail to fit around these fiberglass components.
 I left sockets on the parts I remodeled so that clear acrylic could be inserted and edge-lit down the length of the sword blade.